What to expect from audit software in 2021 to 2022

 Even before COVID-19, a survey conducted by Sage reported that about 67% of accountants believed that cloud technology can make their roles easier.
 And 53% of the respondents had already adopted cloud-based solutions for project management and client communication.

-Nearing the end of 2020, we expect that this trend toward enabling remote work with cloud-based solutions will significantly increase for accounting and audit software as well.
+Near the end of 2021, we expect that this trend toward enabling remote work with cloud-based solutions will significantly increase for accounting and audit software as well.